-We wrote this article for internal IT teams (typically Windows-focused) and Primary Contacts at our client locations who often want to try basic Mac troubleshooting before escalating to our Support Team.
-All client support requests can be submitted using the Submit a request link at the top of this page.
+We wrote this article for internal IT teams (typically Windows-focused) and Primary Contacts at our client locations who often want to try basic Mac troubleshooting before escalating to our Service Desk.

 - Confirm the web version works.
 Many apps today have a desktop version and a web version.
-If the network is working (can the Mac visit apple.com?) yet you can't sign-in on the web, or the web app doesn't work, then it's often not a Mac problem.
+It’s best to test the web version before troubleshooting the Mac version.
+Confirm the network is working (can the Mac visit apple.com?) and try the web app.
+If the web app authentication or features don't work, then it's often not a Mac problem.

 - Authentication Issues?
 You may need to reset the password or escalate to the team who manages this account.
-If you're not sure who manages the account — internal IT or Forget Computers — then submit a support request.
+If you're not sure who manages the account then submit a support request.

 - Is the app/site down?
-Ask others on your team if they are having any issues accessing the site.
+Check the appropriate status page or ask others if they are having any issues accessing the site.

 - Look at the device details in Vision-Bot for common trouble areas and what they mean.

 - Confirm the version number of the troubled app and macOS.
-(Checked both in Vision-Bot.)
+(Both can be verified in Vision-Bot.)
+Make sure the third-party software applications in use are compatible with the version of macOS running.
 Sometimes running an outdated version of an application or Mac Operating System (macOS) can cause issues.
-If you're not sure what version is safe to use, then submit a support request.
+However, before running an upgrade, always confirm the upgrade is authorized.
+Updates, on the other hand, are typically safe to apply.
+Although Adobe Creative Cloud and Apple’s iWork apps have been known to break team workflows if everyone is not on the exact same version of an app.
+If you're not sure what version is safe, then submit a support request.

-- Unexpected restarts (or Kernel Panics) can occasionally happen (maybe a couple of times per year), but if you're experiencing them frequently (more often than once a month), submit a support request.
+- Unexpected restarts (or Kernel Panics) can occasionally occur (maybe a couple of times per year).
+If you're experiencing them more than once a month, then submit a support request.

 - Any problem that takes more than 15-minutes to solve, submit a support request!